ElijahCano33/Scheduler/README.md

 ### BackEnd Setup
 *   Navigate to first BackEnd directory and type in "python" to launch Python Interpreter
 *   Once Python Interpreter has been launched, type in "import BackEnd" followed by the command "exit()"
 *   Run the command "python BackEnd-Server.py"

+## Bugs, Issue Trackers, and List of Upcoming Features